Helmets Insider Motorcycle gear Our ratings Best Motorcycle Helmet Under $300 Reviews

 A removable and washable lining is made of Icon’s regular Hydradry material.
 It’s moisture-wicking and breathable, so it is unlikely that you will get hot even in summer.
 In addition, a twin-channel supervent cooling system helps maintain an optimal temperature inside.
 But that’s not all regarding ventilation.
 Icon Airflite mimics motocross helmets, so it has a large front vent.
 You will also find a couple of adjustable, glove-friendly forehead and chin vents.

 Icon Airflite is the best motorcycle helmet under $300 for a good reason – it’s well-ventilated, reliable, and comfortable.
 Besides, an enlarged face shield and front top vents will give you an edge you can find only in helmets with a higher price tag.
+The icing on the cake is the fact that this is the quietest motorcycle helmet among the other models in my review.

 Key specs